lucaatorelli/CircularLoopstation/README.md

 Rhythm in music is characterized by a repeating sequence of stressed (strong) and unstressed (weak) beats, and it's divided into bars organized by time signature and tempo indications.

 Time signature is a notational convention used to specify how many beats are contained in each measure, and which note value is equivalent to a beat.
 Tempo indication denotes how long is the beat distance.
-It's defined in beat per minutes and tipically it is associated to the ♩ (1/4). *(For example ♩=60bpm means that there is one ♩ every second)*
+It's defined in beat per minutes and tipically it is associated to the ♩ (1/4). *(For example ♩=60bpm means that there is one ♩ every one second)*

 Time signature, normally, is based on fraction of 2 or 3.
 It's common to read on partitures quavers, triplets (3 notes played in the time of 2 equivalent notes), or multiple and submultiples of 2 and 3.